-Earlier this week I came across the #Take12Trips Challenge created by Clare of Need Another Holiday, a challenge to take a trip once a month for a year – it could be a holiday abroad, a weekend break, a day out or a visit to a museum or other local attraction.
+Earlier this week I came across the #Take12Trips Challenge, a challenge to take a trip once a month for a year – it could be a holiday abroad, a weekend break, a day out or a visit to a museum or other local attraction.
 I love the idea of taking on this challenge to travel more in 2016, following along with other participating bloggers and continuing to document our days out and family travel through the year here on the blog.
 Before getting started with this year’s challenge, I’m having a look back at our days out and vacations in 2015 and amazed at how much we managed to squeeze in!

 At the beginning of 2015, I made a similar challenge to myself to get out and explore more around London with Little T, which eventually led to launching this blog in April.
 I managed to tick quite a lot of places off my bucket list while discovering plenty of new ones!
 2016 marks ten years since we moved from Boston to London and in addition to exploring more around the city, I’m planning a few road trips to see other parts of England.